Radio Sechaba — a prescribed listening experience

 Image: Raees Hassan

-Pianist and composer Bokani Dyer, is embarking on a national tour of his latest album, Radio Sechaba, with performances scheduled for Cape Town and Joburg.
-Though the artist released this acclaimed fourth album almost a year ago, this is his first complete national tour of the record.
+Pianist and composer Bokani Dyer, is embarking on a national tour of his latest album, Radio Sechaba, with performances scheduled for Cape Town and Joburg, marking his first complete national tour of the record.
 Dyer will also be playing at the much-anticipated return of the Cape Town International Jazz Festival in May, which has not taken place since the pandemic.

 Radio Sechaba was initially conceptualised in 2019 but because of the limitations of recording under the pandemic, was halted for various reasons.
 The album explores the idea of nation building, with Sechaba meaning “nation”.
 Dyer says, “It is something I have been thinking a great deal about — how I can use my music to reflect the current moment in South Africa and where we’re at, as a people.”